 To deliver the rate of growth that is planned across Norfolk in the coming years considerable further investment will be needed in utilities infrastructure.
-A list of the main schemes that are thought to be necessary is outlined below.
+A provisional list of the main schemes that are thought to be necessary is outlined below but it is hoped that this will be refined through the consultation on this document and through the process of preparing the IDP later in the year.